freeCodeCamp/freeCodeCamp/guide/english/javascript/arithmetic-operation/index.md

 ## Remainder

-Also referred to as the "modulo" operator.
-[Source](https://en.wikipedia.org/wiki/Modulus)
+Also referred to as the "modulus" or "modulo" operator.

 **Syntax**